Need help installing your awning? We've got you covered!

 Most people don't need door awnings that accomplish all three things; they have a balance of needs.
 For example, commercial properties may care a lot about interior UV, interior heat, and rain protection because they want to protect merchandise and have a comfortable entry for customers.
 Restaurants, homeowners with porches or pools, and outdoor seating areas may benefit more from external sun shade and not interior UV or rain protection.

-Basically, door awnings can accomplish different things depending on how you intend to use the space.
+Basically, door awnings and window awnings can accomplish different things depending on how you intend to use the space.
 Two different frame styles are used for door awnings, and each style has its strengths depending on the performance that you need.

 Door Awnings Canopies

-Canopies are small, archly rounded awnings.
+Canopies are usually archly rounded or elongated dome awnings.
 These awnings have excellent water resistance and runoff because of their shape.
 With a shorter projection, this shape makes for good door awnings where space is limited (such as storefronts in commercial areas or homes with small stoops).

 Door awnings canopies provide excellent rain and interior shade protection, but their smaller size makes them less effective at providing exterior sun protection.
 Also, canopies are manual, not motorized, so they're slightly more cumbersome to use.

 Canopies are ideal for door awnings that need:

 Small installation space